 Paraphrasing vs. Summarizing

 Many people use paraphrasing and summarizing interchangeably, implying that these are the same techniques.
-Some of the points of both these methods coincide, but these concepts are not the same.
+While both involve using your own words and require citation, some aspects differ, and these concepts are not identical.
+Understanding the distinction is vital for effective academic writing.

-First of all, paraphrasing is rewriting someone’s ideas in your own words to make them unique.
+First of all, paraphrasing is rewriting someone else’s ideas in your own words to convey the same level of detail as the original text, just in a different way.
 You can do this by following the five steps we described earlier.
-By using this method, your rephrased text can be either longer or shorter than the original, as it all depends on your approach and the sensitivity and dimensions of the topic that you are rephrasing.
+By using this method, your rephrased text will usually be about the same length as the original source material segment you are working with, focusing on fully explaining a specific idea or piece of relevant information.

-Summarizing is a technique that aims to shorten an essay or essentially any other text.
-In this process, a writer will only include the most important points of the text, omitting everything that can be labeled as redundant.
+Summarizing, conversely, is a technique that aims to condense an essay or essentially any other text.
+When creating a summary, a writer includes only the most important main points or provides a broad overview of the source material, omitting specific details, examples, or explanations.
+A summary is always much shorter than the original text.

-Paraphrasing vs. Summarizing – here, you can learn more about the differences between these two methods.
+Paraphrasing vs. Summarizing – here, you can learn more about the differences between these two essential writing methods and when to use each.
+Both require a reference to the original author.

 What you shouldn’t do when paraphrasing

-When paraphrasing, you should avoid a few common mistakes that can cause your text to be considered plagiarized.
-These are:
+When paraphrasing, you should avoid a few common mistakes that can lead to unintentional plagiarism, even if you provide a citation.
+These include:

-- Copying the exact wording of the original text
+- Copying the exact phrasing or whole sentences from the original text without using quotation marks.

-If you want to avoid these mistakes, make sure you take the time to understand the original text before you start paraphrasing it.
-Once you have a good understanding of the main points, try to express them in your own words.
+If you want to avoid these mistakes, make sure you take the time to fully understand the original text before you start paraphrasing it.
+Once you have a good understanding of the main points and the author’s intent, try to express the concept entirely in your own words and structural style.

 Key takeaways

-- Paraphrasing is a way to restate someone else’s ideas in your own words.
+- Paraphrasing is a way to restate someone else’s ideas from source material in your own words, maintaining the original meaning and level of detail.

 FAQ